-This Initial Study and Mitigated Negative Declaration have been prepared for the development of Conditional Use Permit (CUP) 24-17, Medical Marijuana Cultivation Facility on APN 665-040-011 (Proposed Project) in accordance with Section 17 of the Municipal Code.
+This Initial Study and Mitigated Negative Declaration have been prepared for the development of Conditional Use Permit (CUP) 27-17, Medical Marijuana Cultivation Facility on APN 665-070-011 (Proposed Project) in accordance with Section 17 of the Municipal Code.
 On October 21, 2014, the City of Desert Hot Springs adopted Ordinance No. 552 and 553 pertaining to the regulation of medical marijuana facilities.
 Ordinance No. 552 is codified in Chapter 5.50 and Ordinance No. 553 is codified in Chapter 17.180 of the Desert Hot Springs Municipal Code.
-The facilities permitted under these ordinances include medical marijuana dispensaries and medical marijuana cultivation facilities that are owned and operated by bona fide non-profit organizations, such as cooperative or a collective.
+The facilities permitted under these ordinances include medical marijuana dispensaries and medical marijuana cultivation facilities that are owned and operated by bona fide non-profit organizations, such as a cooperative or a collective.
 These facilities are subject to the provisions of the Compassionate Use Act of 1996 (California Health and Safety Code Sections 11362.7 through 11362.83), the California Attorney General's Guidelines for the Security and Non-Diversion of Marijuana Growth for Medical Use (issued in August 2008), and any future state laws pertaining to cultivating and dispensing medical marijuana, such as State Assembly Bill 266 (AB 266), if adopted.

-The City of Desert Hot Springs allows for the cultivation of marijuana for medical use within Industrial Districts with approval of a CUP and Medical Marijuana Regulatory Permit.
+The City of Desert Hot Springs allows for the cultivation of marijuana for medical use within Industrial Districts with approval of a Conditional Use Permit (CUP) and Medical Marijuana Regulatory Permit.
 The Proposed Project is located in a qualifying Light Industrial (I-L) District.
 Medical marijuana cultivation is only permitted in the interior of enclosed structures, facilities, and buildings.
-Cultivation operations, including all marijuana plants at any stage of growth, shall not be visible from the exterior or any structure, facility or building containing cultivation of medical marijuana.
+Cultivation operations, including all marijuana plants at any stage of growth, shall not be visible from the exterior or any structure, facility, or building containing cultivation of medical marijuana.

-The Proposed Project consists of the construction of a steel frame two-story building on approximately 1.25 acres for the indoor cultivation of medical marijuana.
-The building would be located in the center of the project parcel and have a footprint of approximately 17,700 square feet (sq. ft.), or 0.41 acre.
-The total building square footage of both levels would be 35,400 sq. ft. or 0.82 acre.
-The Proposed Project would include 20 parking stalls on the western portion of the project site.
-The project site would be surrounded by drought-tolerant landscaping and a 6-foot high iron fence.
+The Proposed Project consists of the construction of a 39,900 square foot (sq. ft.) steel frame two-story building and two 19,950 sq. ft. greenhouses on approximately five acres for the indoor cultivation of medical marijuana.
+The proposed two-story building would be located on the western side of the project site with the two greenhouses directly to the east of the building.
+The Proposed Project would include 63 parking stalls along the north, south and west sides of the building complex.
+The project site would be surrounded by landscaping and a fence.
 The Proposed Project would take approximately six months to build.